OpenSmartEnvironment/ose-lirc/README.md

 To get started with OSE, refer to the [ose-bundle](http://opensmartenvironment.github.io/doc/modules/bundle.html) package and [Media player example application](http://opensmartenvironment.github.io/doc/modules/bundle.media.html).
 You can read the entire OSE documentation [here]( http://opensmartenvironment.github.io/doc).

+## Command names pre-processing

+Received LIRC command names are pre-processed by removing "KEY_" and "BTN_" and converting the rest of the command names to lowercase.

+It also suppresses double presses of the same button within 150 ms.

 ## Modules
 Open Smart Environment LIRC package consists of the following modules: